 Nearly all of the natural sights and features on Providenciales are free to access.
-There’s The Hole at Long Bay, a colossal Karst sinkhole, the incredibly-vibrant Chalk Sound National Park, and the remote yet beautiful west coast national parks and nature reserves.
+There’s The Hole at Long Bay (a colossal Karst sinkhole), the incredibly-vibrant Chalk Sound National Park, and the remote yet beautiful west coast national parks and nature reserves.

 On Providenciales, it’s also fun to simply explore by car.
 There are many beautiful coastal residential areas that feature exquisite villas and homes fronting a scenic turquoise ocean background.
 There’s no public transport in the Turks and Caicos, so most guests rent a car for their stay.
 With a vehicle, you’ll be able to tour the coastlines and discover the island on your own.

-In many cases, accommodations, be it resort or villa, maintain a fleet of water sports equipment for guest use, often kayaks, stand up paddle boards, snorkel gear, and beach chairs and umbrellas.
+In many cases, accommodations, be it resort or villa, maintain a fleet of water sports equipment for guest use, often kayaks, stand-up paddleboards, snorkel gear, and beach chairs and umbrellas.
 Most resort or rental villa websites list the amenities they include.

-More experienced snorkelers will enjoy Malcolm’s Road Beach, which offers great underwater visibility, an amazing blue water hues, and the complex and fascinating spur and grove formations of the barrier reef.
+More experienced snorkelers will enjoy Malcolm’s Road Beach, which offers great underwater visibility, amazing blue water hues, and the complex and fascinating spur and grove formations of the barrier reef.

-Many accommodations have complimentary snorkel equipment for guest use, but you may want to consider bringing mask and fins with you.
+Many accommodations have complimentary snorkel equipment for guest use, but you may want to consider bringing a mask and fins with you.

-Providenciales never had any of the elaborate colonial fortifications or extensive sugar cane industries that many other Caribbean nations had, so there isn’t an extensive historical element to explore.
+Providenciales never had any of the elaborate colonial fortifications or extensive sugar cane industries that many other Caribbean nations had, so there isn’t a broad historical element to explore.

 Cheshire Hall Plantation is the primary historical site on the island, and offers the ruins of a late 1700s cotton plantation.
 There are the foundations of many buildings, field walls, and a reproduction slave house to see.
 The site is managed by the Turks and Caicos National Trust and has a $10 per person entrance fee.

-A growing attraction on Providenciales is Potcake Place, a charity dog rescue shelter.
+A growing attraction on Providenciales is Potcake Place, a charity Potcake dog rescue shelter.
 This organization is located in the Saltmills shopping plaza in Grace Bay and attempts to pair rescue puppies with new homes locally and abroad.